-High alert: World scurries to contain new COVID variant
+UK plans new measures to combat omicron coronavirus variant

 Fewer than 6% of people in Africa have been fully immunized against COVID-19, and millions of health workers and vulnerable populations have yet to receive a single dose.
 Those conditions can speed up spread of the virus, offering more opportunities for it to evolve into a dangerous variant.

+“One of the key factors to emergence of variants may well be low vaccination rates in parts of the world, and the WHO warning that none of us is safe until all of us are safe and should be heeded,” said Peter Openshaw, a professor of experimental medicine at Imperial College London.

-Pylas contributed from London.
-Geir Moulson in Berlin contributed to this report.
+Geir Moulson in Berlin, Mike Corder in The Hague, Netherlands and Colleen Barry in Milan contributed to this report.